 Frank Bunker Jr., the 2 year old son of Mr. and Mrs. Frank Bunker.
 Mr. and Mrs. Frank Bunker, 2 year old Frank Bunker Jr., and his sister, 4 year old Dorothy Bunker were on the No.6 lifeboat that departed the Valencia during the first hour of the disaster.
 Mrs. Bunker, Dorothy Bunker and Frank Bunker Jr. did not survive the boat getting smashed against the reef.
 Only the father, Frank Bunker survived.

-14 CAMERON, James H, Third Officer on the Valencia - LOST
+14. James H. Cameron, Third Officer - LOST

 Mildred Cole, first class passenger on the Valencia, headed to Seattle.
 Originally from Minnesota, she had appeared in Victoria the previous year with a concert company and it is thought she was returning to do similar work.
 Her body was one of several found in the days after the wreck and hastily buried along the shore.
 Several weeks later the bodies were brought to Victoria for identification.
 Mildred Cole’s body was identified by Mrs. Clausen, a friend of Mildred Cole’s mother, who was sent to Victoria to see if she could identify her among several unidentified bodies.
 This was reported on the 14th of April in the Victoria Daily Times, six weeks after her initial death from the Valencia shipwreck.
 Her body was sent to Minnesota for interment.

-24 CRANE, Virgil, Steward on the Valencia - Body Found
+22. Virgil Crane, Steward on the Valencia - Body Recovered

 Virgil Crane was a steward on the Valencia, whose body was found along Long Beach, near Tofino in the days after the wreck.
 The Victoria Daily Colonist on February 2nd reported, “one other body was found yesterday, the 22nd recovered to date.
 This body, which washed ashore at Long Beach, was that of V.M.
 Crane, a steward of the Valencia.
 It was badly decomposed and when found by the crew of the cutter Grant, which was sent to recover when Capt.
 Townsend of the Queen City reported the discovery at Bamfield was made ready for burial on the spot.
 The interment will take place; a head board being prepared.”
 Later Virgil Crane’s brother, W.M.
 Crane had his body exhumed and brought to San Francisco for interment.